joe-the-ark/ark/README.md

 # ark
-The Ark is an Online Group Challenge to develop your teams sense of psychological safety.
-It is developed by Dr. Joachim Maier, Sempach, Switzerland and made available under GPLv3.
+The Ark is an Online Group Journey to develop your teams sense of psychological safety.
+It is developed by Dr. Joachim (Joe) Maier, Sempach, Switzerland and made available under GPLv3.
 Frontend made in Omsk with a backend from China.
 German / English / French / Chinese versions are playable via https://www.arks.ch
 # PDF-Intro to the ARK
 https://www.dropbox.com/s/dljejtqlyc78gaq/22_10_ARK_Intro.pdf?dl=0
 # 60 seconds preview video of the ARK challenge